JHR Award for Achievement in Human Rights Reporting

 Journalists for Human Rights celebrates journalists who have made a significant contribution to human rights journalism.

 JHR defines human rights journalism as coverage that directs attention to key human rights issues, in a way that triggers significant positive impact.

-All submissions will be reviewed by JHR's award committee, and a shortlist announced two weeks before the gala.
-The award will be presented to the winner on October 5 at Night for Rights.
+The award will be presented to the winner on October 1 at Night for Rights.